-- Avoid storing the generator in an enclosed area or vehicle.
+- ▲ Avoid storing the generator in an enclosed area or vehicle.
 Gasoline is extremely flammable and explosive under certain conditions.
-High temperatures inside could cause residual fuel to vaporize - resulting in possible explosion.
-Keep cigarettes, sparks, and any source of ignition away from generator and the fuel tank at all times. - ▲ Unused fuel stored too long in the engine can cause clogging of the fuel system and carbon canister resulting in fuel varnishing which is not covered by warranty.
-When the generator is used infrequently, it is important to add a fuel stabilizer, such as STA-BIL[®] Fuel Stabilizer, to help prevent fuel oxidation (breakdown) and the formation of gum and varnish, and to inhibit corrosion in the fuel system and carburetor. - 1.
+High temperatures inside could cause residual fuel to vaporize resulting in possible explosion. - ▲ Keep cigarettes, sparks, and any source of ignition away from generator and the fuel tank at all times.

+- ▲ Unused fuel stored too long in the engine can cause clogging of the fuel system and carbon canister resulting in fuel varnishing which is not covered by warranty.
+When the generator is used infrequently, it is important to add a fuel stabilizer, such as STA-BIL® Fuel Stabilizer, to help prevent fuel oxidation (breakdown) and the formation of gum and varnish, and to inhibit corrosion in the fuel system and carburetor. - 1.
 Be sure the storage area is free of excessive humidity and dust, and out of direct sunlight. - 2.
-Depending on long how you are storing the generator, decide if you want to keep fuel in the engine. - When storing up to one year: Keep gasoline in the tank and add a gasoline fuel treatment (such as STA-BIL[®]) to prevent contamination of your fuel supply. - NOTE It is best to keep the tank at least 95% full, as condensation will be less likely to occur in the fuel tank during storage if the tank is full.
+Depending on long how you are storing the generator, decide if you want to keep fuel in the engine. - When storing up to one year: Keep gasoline in the tank and add a gasoline fuel treatment (such as STA-BIL®) to prevent contamination of your fuel supply.

+It is best to keep the tank at least 95% full, as condensation will be less likely to occur in the fuel tank during storage if the tank is full.
 Do not overfill the tank, as the fuel will need room to expand on hot days.
 Add an appropriate amount of fuel stabilizer (per the instructions on the bottle) and run the generator for 5 minutes to ensure that any fuel trapped in the system has the stabilizer in it.
-You may also opt to add the fuel stabilizer and run the unit until it is out of fuel. - When storing for more than one year: Drain fuel completely until no fuel remains in the fuel tank or fuel system. - 3.
+You may also opt to add the fuel stabilizer and run the unit until it is out of fuel.

+- When storing for more than one year: Drain fuel completely until no fuel remains in the fuel tank or fuel system. - 3.
 If you opt to drain the fuel, do the following, then continue on with the instructions below. - a.
-Ensure that the ignition key is in the OFF position. - b.
-Place a container under the carburetor bowl. - c.
-Remove the carburetor drain screw and drain the gasoline into the container. - d.
-Turn the fuel valve to the ON position and drain the remaining gasoline from the fuel tank. - e.
-With the drain screw off, disconnect the spark plug wire and pull the starter grip 3 to 4 times to drain the gasoline from the fuel pump. - f.
-Turn the fuel valve to the OFF position. - g.
-Reinstall and tighten the drain screw securely. - 4.
+To drain the gasoline from the fuel tank, ensure that the ignition key is in the OFF position. - b.
+Attach a hose to the drain fitting on the carburetor and place the other end of the hose into an approved gasoline container. - c.
+Turn the fuel valve to the ON position, and loosen the carburetor drain screw and drain the gasoline into the approved gasoline container. - d.
+After the fuel tank has been drained, with the drain screw loosened, disconnect the spark plug wire and pull the starter grip 3 to 4 times to drain the gasoline from the fuel pump. - e.
+Turn the fuel valve to the OFF position, and tighten the drain screw securely. - 4.
 Change the engine oil. - 5.
 Remove the spark plug and pour about a tablespoon of clean engine oil into the cylinder. - 6.
 Crank the engine several revolutions to distribute the oil and then reinstall the spark plug. - 7.
 Slowly pull the starter grip until resistance is felt.
 At this point, the piston is coming up on its compression stroke and both the intake and exhaust valves are closed.
-Storing the engine in this position will help to protect it from internal corrosion. - 8.
-Once a month, use a trickle charger to recharge the 12V starting battery.
+Storing the engine in this position will help to protect it from internal corrosion.

+8. Once a month, use a trickle charger to recharge the 12V starting battery.

-8.4.
+7.4.
 EXERCISING THE GENERATOR